desktop/desktop/docs/process/writing-release-notes.md

 ### [Added]

 [Added] is basically [New] but for a smaller feature.
-Or its just not something that's highlighted as much as the [New] things in this release.
+Or it's just not something that's highlighted as much as the [New] things in this release.

 We often use [Added] for new editor and terminal integrations.